Tag Archive for: tax prep

 As a small business owner, filing taxes can be confusing.
 It can be difficult to understand that tax code and all its complexities.
 But, with an experienced tax specialist, you shouldn’t have to.

-Xendoo is an all-in-one service.
+xendoo is an all-in-one service.
 We have expert bookkeepers, accountants (CPAs), and tax specialists in-house.
 Our experts work together on your accounts and know all the tax code changes to file your tax returns accurately.
 They can also choose the best tax deductions and credits that will save you and your business money.

 Our bookkeeping plans come with flat monthly fees, so you know exactly what you’re paying each month.
 If you want to get personalized advice from our tax CPAs, you can add on tax services for as little as $100 per month.
 We’ll file your taxes too.
 Schedule a free consultation to see how we can help your business.